PombertLab/3DFI/README.md

 -p (--python)	Preferred Python interpreter [Default: python]
 ```

 5. The .pdb files thus generated contain lines that are not standard and that can prevent applications such as [PDBeFOLD](https://www.ebi.ac.uk/msd-srv/ssm/) to run on the corresponding files.
-We can clean up the PDB files with [sanitize_pdb.pl](https://github.com/PombertLab/3DFI/blob/master/Prediction/trRosetta/sanitize_pdb.pl):
+We can clean up the PDB files with [sanitize_pdb.pl](https://github.com/PombertLab/3DFI/blob/master/Prediction/trRosetta/sanitize_pdb.pl) as follows:

 ```Bash
 $TR_3DFI/sanitize_pdb.pl \